mjt-books/python-book/chapters/chapter-19.md

 you’ll want a dashboard or tracking service.
 Two common categories:

 #### a.
-Local-first: TensorBoard and friends
+Local-first: TensorBoard and friends (optional, local- and cluster-friendly)

 TensorBoard is often the first step up from CSVs:

 - You log metrics as scalar summaries.
 - It provides web-based plots, run comparisons, and some profiling integration.
+- It works on a single machine and can also be pointed at a shared log directory on a cluster.

 A minimal PyTorch-like usage pattern: